cyrille-leclerc/jetty-clickstart/README.md

 Jetty is a fast lightweight servlet engine for the JVM.

+One of the best ways (and most popular) to deploy Jetty is to embed it in the app and produce an executable app that is ready to go, no external dependencies needed.

 <img src="https://d3ko533tu1ozfq.cloudfront.net/clickstart/jetty.png"/>

-One of the best ways to deploy Jetty is to embed it in the app
-- produce an executable app that is ready to go.

-That is what this does (and also shows it running on CloudBees with just a JVM).
+That is what this clickstart does (and also shows it running on CloudBees with just a JVM).
 Use this as a starting point if you like, works with any version of Jetty you need.

 Press the big button :